osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

    respectively.
 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred squid instance.
 4. _Recommended:_ Set `CVMFSEXEC_REPOS` to the list of CVMFS repos you want to support (see [CVMFS](#cvmfs) below).
-   We recommend including `oasis.opensciencegrid.org` in the list.
+   We recommend including `oasis.opensciencegrid.org`, `singularity.opensciencegrid.org`, and `stash.osgstorage.org` in the list.
 5. _Optional:_  Some sites prefer that job I/O is done in a specific temporary directory instead of inside the container.
    To do this, map the appropriate directory on the host to `/pilot` inside containers.
    If you are using Docker to launch the container, this is done with the command line flag `-v /somelocaldir:/pilot`.